 How To Compress The Size Of Photos Using Shrink.media On Your iPhone

-Before commencing, it is important to recognize that Shrink.media will shrink the real size of your photographs and that it is able to also reduce the actual dimensions of the images, even though this is not its primary goal.
-If shrinking the size of an iPhone photo is really what you're after, you can learn how to do it by reading our article.
+Before commencing, it is important to recognize that Shrink.media will shrink the real size of your photographs and that it can also reduce the actual dimensions of the images, even though this is not its primary goal.
+If shrinking the size of an iPhone photo is what you're after, you can learn how to do it by reading our article.

 Step 1 - Freely download Shrink.media from the Apple App Store.

 Step 2 - Launch the application, then from the menu, select "Upload Image."
 Your entire iPhone's photo library will be visible.
-It is recommended that you load the image or images you wish to compress in an album before selecting Next.
+You should load the image or images you wish to compress in an album before selecting Next.

-Step 3 - At this point, you have the option to change the compression setting.
+Step 3 - At this point, you can change the compression setting.
 Set the quality and dimension parameters as per your image requirements.
-In order to fit the file on this site, I chose to cut its quality to 75% while reducing its size to 80% of its original dimension.
+To fit the file on this site, I cut its quality to 75% while reducing its size to 80% of its original dimension.

 Step 5 - As soon as the application is completed processing the images, your iPhone will automatically download them to your Camera Roll.
 Then, they would be neatly added to the newly constructed, automatically generated album called Shrink.media.

-Step 6 - In addition, you have the option of erasing actual photographs to free up space on your iPhone.
-Depending on the needs, you can now choose between choosing this option and maintaining the original photo.
+Step 6 - In addition, you can erase actual photographs to free up space on your iPhone.
+Depending on your needs, you can choose between choosing this option and maintaining the original photo.